EbbaGronvall/ebbas-hair/README.md

 ![Header aboutpage](documentation/header-aboutpage.PNG)

 ### Homepage
+``USERSTORY: As a user I am met by a aesthetically pleasing homepage so that I feel welcomed and want to stay on the webpage.``

 The homepage contains a welcoming message that tells the user to come in and relax.
 The user can also see their opening hours and their contact information.
 The address for the salon is a link to the address on Google Maps.